 - All original DS-2019s (For J-1 visa only)

-- Employment verification letter from Michigan Tech hiring department on letterhead
+- Employment verification letter from the department/office where you are working, on their official letterhead

 - Completed Social Security application (be sure to fill in all sections; if a question is not applicable to you, write in N/A)

 - If you have just applied for OPT, you must wait till you receive your EAD card (Employment Authorization Document) from USCIS, and take that with you